The subject of elementals has for a long time been of interest to many people, as has the subject of the astral plane.

 * Elementals are involved in everything, in every department of life.

-The term “Nature” is quite frequently used in the Theosophical teachings but its intended meaning is often misunderstood.
-When HPB, WQJ, and the Masters refer to “Nature” they are using it 99% of the time as a synonym for the entirety of the manifested Universe.
-They are not speaking particularly of the physical Nature we see around us, in terms of trees, fields, rivers, and so forth.
-This is included in it, of course, but is only an extremely minor part of what is meant by “Nature” in the philosophical and metaphysical sense.
+The term “Nature,” which was mentioned in the earlier quotes, is quite frequently used in the Theosophical teachings but its intended meaning can be easily misunderstood.
+When the Masters, HPB, WQJ, Robert Crosbie, and any other proponent of the original teachings refer to “Nature” they are using it 99% of the time as a synonym for the entirety of the manifested Universe, including all its various planes, realms, and dimensions.
+They are not speaking particularly of the physical Nature we see around us, in terms of trees, fields, rivers, animals, and so forth.
+This is included in it, of course, and is quite rightly very important to those of us who live on this Earth, but it is only an extremely minor part of what is meant by “Nature” in the philosophical and metaphysical sense.

 This is something which has led to the concept of pantheism being extremely misunderstood and misrepresented.
 True pantheism is not the worship of physical, objective Nature, but rather is the recognition that the Universe and everything in it is one divine whole.
 The term comes from the Greek words “Pan-Theos,” literally meaning “All-Divine,” “All-Deity,” or “Divinity of Everything.”